Car Window Tinting FAQs

-Welcome to our Car Tinting FAQ page.
+Welcome to our Car Window Tinting FAQs.
 Here, you’ll find the answers to the most commonly asked questions about our vehicle tinting service.
 If your question isn’t answered, please contact us.

 The Road Vehicles (Construction and Use) Regulations 1986, state the minimum levels of light that must pass through the windscreen and front side windows of your motor vehicle are as follows: